PostHog/posthog.com/contents/tutorials/delayed-survey.md

 First, we create our survey in PostHog by going to the [Surveys tab](https://app.posthog.com/surveys) and clicking "New survey."
 Choose any template or create a blank survey, fill out the details, and open the "Targeting" section.

 In the targeting section, start by switching from "All users" to "Users who match…".
 Under "Selector matches," add `.delayed-survey` (the **leading period** is important).

-This means our survey only shows when an HTML element with the class `delayed-survey` is on the page.
-Writing logic to add this class when we want the survey to display is the simplest way to set up a delay.
+This means our survey **only shows when an HTML element with the class `delayed-survey` is on the page.** In the next step, we'll add code to only show this class after a delay.
+This way, our survey will show after a delay.

 Finally, click "Save as draft" and then "Launch."
 You don’t have to worry about this survey showing early because the class selector won’t match anything until we implement it.